MicrosoftLearning/MB-800-Business-Central-Functional-Consultant/Instructions/Labs/Lab12_Set_up_Inventory.md

     8. Close the **Inventory Posting Setup Card**.

-    9. Select the search for page icon in the top-right corner of the page, enter **General Posting Setup**, and then choose the related link.
+    9. Select the Search icon in the top-right corner of the page, enter `General Posting Setup`, and then choose the related link.

     10. In the **General Posting Setup** page, for each combination where the **Gen. Prod.
 Posting Group** field contains the value **COMPUTERHW**,